sargentJE/myaccess-email-campaign/LinkedInPosts/10-recap-replay/post.md

 ![How It Works](./HowItWorks.png)

-**Alt text:** Diagram showing how MyAccess works – from scoping through testing to report delivery and debrief
+**Alt text:** Diagram showing how MyWeb Access works – from scoping through testing to report delivery and debrief

 ---